-Amortisation has been included within 'administrative expenses' in the profit or loss.
+Amortisation has been included within 'administrative expenses' in the statements of profit or loss.

 Intangible assets with indefinite useful lives are not systematically amortised and are tested for impairment annually whenever there is an indication that the intangible asset may be impaired.
-The useful life of these assets is reviewed annually to determine whether their indefinite life assessment continues to be supportable.
+The useful lives of these assets are reviewed annually to determine whether their indefinite life assessment continues to be supportable.